doctorfree/lazyman.dev/info/health/Lazyman.md

 - OK beautysh: the command "beautysh" is executable.
 - OK flake8: the command "flake8" is executable.
 - OK latexindent: the command "latexindent" is executable.
-- OK shellcheck: the command "shellcheck" is executable.
 - OK shfmt: the command "shfmt" is executable.
 - OK markdownlint: the command "markdownlint" is executable.
 - OK goimports: the command "goimports" is executable.